MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-remote-network-device-links.md

 ### Add a link - Security tab

 1. Enter the Pre-shared key (PSK) and Zone Redundancy Pre-shared key (PSK).
 The same secret key must be used on your respective CPE.
-Note that the Zone Redundancy Pre-shared key (PSK) field only appears if you set up redundancy on the first page in creating the link.
+The Zone Redundancy Pre-shared key (PSK) field only appears if you set up redundancy on the first page in creating the link.
 1. Select the **Save** button.

 ### [Microsoft Graph API](#tab/microsoft-graph-api)